matthewdeguzman/workshops/colorstack/go-workshop/README.md

 # Go Workshop - Awesome QR Code generator

-This workshop goes over creating the backeend for a QR code generator using Go.
+This workshop goes over creating the backend for a QR code generator using Go.

 # Demo